Aeltrix/Girl/README.md

 # Girl
 This Girl tool, which I designed, allows you to pinpoint the target's location with high accuracy using GPS tracking.
 I strongly advise against using this tool on innocent people.
 I am not responsible for any misuse you may make.
 I repeat, I am not responsible.

-# Installation commands in Termux / Kali Linux / Parrot
+# Installation commands in Termux / Kali / Parrot

 apt update